"It just made the pupils so much more confident, and they all decided to take languages again next year!"

 - When will teams be notified about whether they will have a space in a workshop?

-Teams will receive feedback in January 2016 about the status of their entry.
+Teams will receive feedback by January 2020 about the status of their entry.

 - Will there be financial help available to cover costs of transport and/or accommodation associated with the film making workshop?